elqumsan/RNAseqMVA/README.md

 ## Description

-This repository contains the R code (RNAseqMVA package + analysis scripts) required to reproduce the evaluation descrived in the manuscript
+This repository contains the R code (RNAseqMVA package + analysis scripts) required to reproduce the evaluation descrived in the following manuscript:

-Mustafa AbuElQumsan, Baddih Gathas and Jacques van Helden (2025).
+- Mustafa AbuElQumsan, Baddih Gathas and Jacques van Helden (2025).
 Benchmarking SVM, Random Forest, and KNN for RNA-seq Data: Revisiting Classifier Performance and the Impact of Preprocessing and Hyperparameter Tuning. _Submitted_.

 ## Dataset Information

-The benchmarking was performed based on 6 datasets downloaded from the Recount database ([rna.recount.bio/](https://rna.recount.bio/)).
+The benchmarking was performed based on 6 datasets downloaded from the Recount database ([rna.recount.bio/](https://rna.recount.bio)).

 ## Code Information

-The code is written in R (version >= 3.6.1).
+The code is written in R and should run on R version >= 3.6.1.

 ## Requirements